 These days, there has been a lot of discussion about a new species of hornet that has lately been brought to the west coast.
 Because of the method in which they attack honey bee colonies, the Asian giant hornet is also known as the "murder hornet."
 This is because they kill the honey bees by tearing off their heads, consuming the honey, and taking the larva to give to their own young.
 They are the giant wasps in the world, reaching an inch and a half in length.
 Because they resembled smaller birds in flight, people in Japan refer to them as sparrow wasps.
 Their sting causes severe agony to humans, and around fifty unfortunate individuals every year are taken out of this world by the neurotoxin found in their venom.

-Although there are numerous species of solitary wasps, such as mud daubers and digger wasps, the vast majority of wasps are regarded to be social.
-This means that they are similar to honeybees and live in colonies with a queen, female worker bees, and male drones.
+Although there are numerous species of solitary wasps, such as mud daubers and digger wasps, different kinds of wasps are considered social.
+This means they are similar to honeybees and live in colonies with a queen, female worker bees, and male drones.
 Social wasps attach papery nests constructed from chewed fibers to tree branches or the eaves of your home, but solitary wasps nest in the ground or natural cavities.
 Solitary wasps do not sting or sting humans.

 Yellowjackets are social wasps that may build their nests above or below ground.
 The only social wasps that survive the fall are the fertilized queens since all the others perish.
 They spend the winter in safe locations such as hollow logs, beneath loose tree bark, or in earth cavities, and then emerge in the spring to begin a new colony when the weather warms up.
-Wasps that live alone are dependent on their offspring's larvae to grow and produce a new generation each spring.
+Wasps living alone depend on their offspring's larvae to grow and produce a new generation each spring.

 Wasps are treasured members of the ecosystem because of their critical role in controlling pests.
 Wasps that live in colonies are carnivorous and feed their young newly formed larvae prey, such as caterpillars, grubs, grasshoppers, aphids, and flies.
 After stinging the game, social wasps place them in their egg chambers so that the newly hatched larvae may consume them.
 Wasps are also known to hunt spiders; the black widow is the favorite food of the blue mud dauber wasp.

-Because they feed on other insects that may damage a garden, wasps should be seen as good.
+Because they feed on insects that may damage a garden, wasps should be considered good.
 Adults subsist on nectar, and since they pollinate plants by mistake while doing so, we consider them to be secondary pollinators.

 Bees get their nutrition from pollen and nectar, which they then provide to their larvae.
 Because of this, they are essential pollinators.